Code-Institute-Submissions/crockpot/readme.md

 - The user can search for a recipe name and/or filter recipes using the ingredients dropdown menu.
 - The ingredients dropdown menu shows all of the unique ingredients from all of the ingredients on the database.
 - A JavaScript function adds all of the values of the checked ingredients boxes to the query text when the user submits their search, and will show any recipes that match any of the query text.
+- The search function acts as an "and" function - it will return any recipes with the recipe name and the ingredients.
 - If there are no matches with the user's search, they see instructions on how to reset their search and start again.

 _**Menu**_